Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 She will often tell you that she wants to turn you into a good human being (based on her idea of what good human beings are like).

-She will pretend to be understanding, loving, and caring, but in reality, that’s just an excuse to continue the abusive behavior.
+She will pretend to be understanding, loving, and caring, but that’s actually just an excuse to continue the abusive behavior.

 I still remember my mother saying, “children are like diamonds that need constant polishing and dusting.
 If the dust settles on them, the world will not be able to see them shine”.
 Sounds psychopathic, doesn’t it?